Wizek/logFactory/README.md

 # logFactory
-Superpowered hierarchical logging with {white,black}list support; for the times when you need something more sophisticated than log-levels
+Superpowered hierarchical logging with whitelist support; for the times when you need something more sophisticated than log-levels